 Elizabeth Bucrek is a Service-Learning Course Development Grant recipient through the Carolina Center for Public Service at UNC-Chapel Hill.

 Carolina Navigators is a highly selective K-14 service-learning program that offers UNC students the opportunity to bring the world to North Carolina’s classrooms.

 We also have global internships available.
 These positions are offered as unpaid internships for professional experience, or as paid work study positions.

-As a way to give back, CGI Awardees create a culture kit for Carolina Navigators during their time abroad.
+As a way to give back, travel Awardees create a culture kit for Carolina Navigators during their time abroad.

 Would you still like to be involved with Carolina Navigators after graduation from UNC?
 You could create a culture kit or video, or join our Advisory board!
 Click here to fill out a short survey to let us know how you would like to be involved.
 Thanks!